hmojicag/hmojicag.github.io/workshop-webapi-aspnetcore/session3.md

 dotnet ef migrations add AddingMoreRelationships dotnet ef database update
 ```
-You will see how the new column StudioId was added to the table Movies as an FK, and how all the tables were created with their respective relationships.
+You will see how the new column `StudioId` was added to the table Movies as an FK, and how all the tables were created with their respective relationships.

 ## Return Resources instead of Entities

-If you see the serializded JSON response for a `Movie` entity you may notice something odd, the field `movieActors` holds an array of a serialized `MovieActors` objects, where the `Movie` part is always the same, which is the parent `Movie` object.
+If you see the serialized JSON response for a `Movie` entity you may notice something odd, the field `movieActors` holds an array of a serialized `MovieActors` objects, where the `Movie` part is always the same, which is the parent `Movie` object.
+The same happening with the `Studio` object.
 This is very useful for Entity objects managed by `EF Core` but not that useful for exposing that data as a response of a REST web service.

-A more useful approach would be to have a field `Actors` inside the `Movie` object.
+A more useful approach would be to only have the fields `actors` and `studio` inside the `Movie` object.

 Create resources to be returned instead of entities.
 Map using Automapper.